RobertTalbert/discretecs-vault/Graphs/Clique number.md

 Notes:
 * "Clique" is pronounced "CLEEK".
 * The common use of the term "clique" refers to a subgroup of people within a large group, and everyone in the subgroup knows everyone else in the subgroup.
 That is the same sense as what's meant in a graph.
+* A clique of size $n$ is just a triangle.
+So, any graph that contains a triangle has a clique number at least (if not bigger than) $3$.

 ## Examples and Non-Examples